 JPG to WebP - Comparing Compression Sizes

-When we say uncompressed, we are really referring to not compressed as much, because generally JPEGs are usually always compressed to a certain extent.
+When we say uncompressed, we are really referring to not compressed as much, because generally JPGs are already compressed to a certain extent.

-Here are the results of the uncompressed JPGs, compressed JPGs and then after they are converted to WebP.
+Here are the results of the uncompressed JPGs, compressed JPGs, and then after they have been converted to WebP.

 |jpg-to-webp-1.jpg||758 KB||685 KB||109 KB||86%|

 |jpg-to-webp-2.jpg||599 KB||529 KB||58.8 KB||90%|

 Compressing our JPGs resulted in an almost 10% decrease in average image size.
 Optimus uses lossless compression, which means our images still look as sharp as they did before, however, the exciting part is that WebP resulted in a 85.87% decrease in average image size.
 In our scenario, just converting to WebP decreased our already compressed JPGs by another 85%.

 We then ran five tests with WebPageTest, using our uncompressed JPGs, and took the median.

 Compressed JPG speed test

 We then ran five tests with WebPageTest, using our compressed JPGs, and took the median.